How to Establish Texas Domicile as an Expat

 Final Thoughts

-Establishing Texas domicile as an expat is one of the smartest tax moves for US citizens living abroad.
-Combined with the Foreign Earned Income Exclusion and Foreign Tax Credit, you can significantly reduce or eliminate both state and federal tax burdens.
+Establishing Texas domicile as an expat is a strong tax move for US citizens living abroad.
+Combined with the Foreign Earned Income Exclusion under IRC §911 and the Foreign Tax Credit, you can significantly reduce or eliminate both state and federal tax burdens.
+The 2026 compliance bar is the same as Florida: a residential-class address, a Texas driver license under Texas Transportation Code §521.142, voter registration under Texas Election Code §11.001, and a clean final part-year return in your prior state.

 Texas domicile is ideal for expats who: